-To ensure you find the best stock trading platform UK for your needs- below we review a selection of top-rated providers.
+To ensure you find one of the most reputable UK trading platforms for your needs- below we review a selection of UK providers.

-We found that eToro is the overall best stock trading platform UK for several key reasons.
-First and foremost, this user-friendly platform gives you access to 17 stock markets.
+We found that eToro is a popular stock trading platform UK for several key reasons.
+First and foremost, this platform gives you access to 17 stock markets.
 This covers everything from the UK, US, Germany, Sweden, France, the Netherlands, and Hong Kong.

 With over 2,400 stocks supported and more being added on a weekly basis – you’ll never be short of options.
 We also like the eToro stock library as it gives you two options in terms of strategy.